 In 2005–06 the William Fletcher Trust received an unexpected yet welcome bequest from the estate of Dr M Matheson Lines of Mosman.
 This guarantees the continued real value of the current awards.

 In 2006 The William Fletcher Trust was formally terminated, following the establishment of William Fletcher Foundation, under the chairmanship of Miss Eula Guthrie.
 The first board of directors comprised the retiring trustees of the William Fletcher Trust.

 In mid-2010, the Foundation announced an exciting new biennial residency of three months at the British School at Rome for an outstanding emerging artist, now worth $30 000.
-Two three-week terms at Bundanon have subsequently been awarded to the other finalists.
+Two terms at Bundanon have subsequently been added to our residencies.

 In addition, since 2009 the Foundation has provided support with prizes for costume and set design for the annual Theatre Critics Awards.

 By 2017 the Foundation and the Trust had together distributed over $400 000 to over 500 students.
-In several cases the grants have enabled talented students, who would have dropped out because of financial hardship, to finish their studies.
+In several cases the grants have enabled talented students to finish their studies.